Best Time to Fly to Colombia

 Getting around Colombia

-Be cautious with all other types of transportation.
+Be cautious with all other types of transport.
 There is no train service in the country, but there are various different types of bus and taxis that service all the main towns.
 Check the route you plan to travel before you set off and secure all your possessions.

 For a bit of adventure, take a cargo boat along the Magdalena River.
 This is a slow way to travel, but offers views of the country you wouldn’t otherwise be able to see.